 Our school is a place of learning where teachers teach and children learn.
 Behaviour that prevents learning is therefore not acceptable.
-Our basic playground rule is, NO HURTING ANYONE WITH HANDS, FEET OR WORDS.
-We want children to learn care and respect for others and to develop their own self-discipline.
+We want children to learn care and respect for others and to develop their own selfdiscipline.
 This is an important part of the ethos of our school and is reinforced through praise and reward.